Emanuesson/gemu-util/README.md

 Documentation
 =============

 The public functions should be fully documented by GTK-doc comments.
-There are minimum-examples in the header-files too.
+There are minimum-examples in the beginning of the source-files too.